USCbiostats/PM566/README.md

-# Course Material for PM566 (Fall 2021)
+# Course Material for PM566 (Fall 2022)

 The PM566 course website is [here](https://USCbiostats.github.io/PM566).
 We will be using this website to share all course material including lecture slides, labs, and assignments.

-Our class meets at 9 AM every Friday.
+Our class meets at 1 PM every Wednesday.

 A [Dockerimage]() has been created for the class.
 Students can access the container in [docker](docker).